WDI-DTLA-41/README/README.md

 **Will be updated as needed**

 Welcome to the WDI DTLA 41 class organization.
 Here is where we will store the information you need as students.
-This includes important links and readings, in-class examples, prompts and solutions for exercises, labs, homework and projects.
+The organization contains various class repositories, which contain lectures, links and readings, in-class examples, prompts and solutions for exercises, labs, homework and projects.

 ### Contents